St Mirren End Celtics 364-day Unbeaten League Run - UrduPoint

 Goals either side of half-time from Mark O'Hara and Jonah Ayunga condemned the visitors to a first league loss in 39 matches, a sequence spanning 364 days.

-Celtic remain top of the table but they now lead Rangers by just two points after their arch-rivals won 2-1 at home to Dundee United on Saturday.
+Celtic remain top of the table but lead Rangers by just two points after their arch-rivals won 2-1 at home to Dundee United on Saturday.

 A bad day on the field for the Scottish champions was compounded by their supporters again disrupting a minute's applause in honour of Queen Elizabeth II.